-6.)
-Spring Installation (see Figure #6)
+6. Spring Installation

+8 / 16 / 24 Harness Equipped Looms (See Figure #6)

 Now it's time to hook the springs to the spring levers.
 Locate your springs with the chain attached.
 Starting with the rear-most spring lever, attach the spring to the hook on one side and the chain to the hook on the other side.
 The chain is for adjusting the harness tension, so for right now, just attach the last link to the wire hook and you can adjust it if need be after you get your first warp on.